Amor Vincit Omnia (Caravaggio)

-Amor Vincit Omnia ("Love Conquers All" in Latin, known in English by a variety of names including Amor Victorious, Victorious Cupid, Love Triumphant, Love Victorious, or Earthly Love) is a painting by the Italian Baroque artist Caravaggio.
+Amor Vincit Omnia in Latin, known in English by a variety of names including Amor Victorious, Victorious Cupid, Love Triumphant, Love Victorious or Earthly Love, is a painting by the Italian Baroque artist Caravaggio, from 1601-1602.

+Description

 Amor Vincit Omnia shows Amor, the Roman Cupid, wearing dark eagle wings, half-sitting on or climbing down from what appears to be a table.
-Scattered around are the emblems of all human endeavors – violin and lute, armor, coronet, square and compasses, pen and manuscript, bay leaves, and flower, tangled and trampled under Cupid's foot.
-The painting illustrates the line from Virgil's Eclogues, Omnia Vincit Amor et nos cedamus amori ("Love conquers all; let us all yield to love").
+Scattered around are the emblems of all human endeavors—violin and lute, armor, coronet, square and compasses, pen and manuscript, bay leaves, and flower, tangled and trampled under Cupid's foot.
+The painting illustrates the line from Virgil's Eclogues, Omnia Vincit Amor et nos cedamus amori.
 A musical manuscript on the floor shows a large "V".
 It has therefore been suggested also that the picture is a reference to the achievements of Marchese Vincenzo Giustiniani.
 Giustiniani is said to have prized it above all other works in his collection.